HarperFast/harper/server/customFunctions/template/README.md

 To deploy these routes, simply clone this repo into your `custom_functions` folder.
 By default, this folder is located in your HarperDB user folder `(~/hdb)`.

+**Routes are automatically prefixed with their parent folder name.**

 ##Routes

 ---